How Good is Your Nursing Home?

-This rating is based off of information from the last three years of inspections, which are unannounced, onsite examinations.
+This rating is based off of information from the last three years of inspections — unannounced, onsite examinations.
 These assessments are conducted by trained, objective inspectors who follow a detailed process to determine if the home’s quality is in line with Medicaid and Medicare’s requirements.

 The number and severity of home deficiencies determined from the onsite inspection affect the rating, along with findings from complaint investigations during the most recent 36 months.